Cooksey History, Family Crest & Coats of Arms

-Another 17 words (1 lines of text) are included under the topic Early Cooksey Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Cooksey Notables in all our PDF Extended History products and printed products wherever possible.

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Cooksey were among these contributors, for they have been located in early North American records:

 Cooksey Settlers in United States in the 17th Century

 - Will Cooksey and his wife Sarah and children settled in Virginia in 1623